The One Stop Guide to EU Cookie Guidelines

 9.1 What is the Greek DPA?

-The Hellenic Data Protection Authority (HDPA) is an independent public authority in Greece and has its seat in Athens.
-The HDPA is responsible for supervising the implementation of the General Data Protection Regulation (GDPR), national data protection act, and other regulations concerning the protection of the individual from the processing of personal data, as well as the exercise of the duties assigned to it each time.
+The Hellenic Data Protection Authority (HDPA) is a Greek independent public authority with its headquarters in Athens.
+The HDPA is responsible for supervising the implementation of the GDPR, the national data protection act, and other regulations concerning the protection of the individual from the processing of personal data, as well as the exercise of the duties assigned to it each time.

 9.2 What are the Greek DPA Cookie Guidelines?